An Empire of Earthworms

 This year the lupine was so abundant that it seemed like it might be shouting to get our attention, like it was pushing its healing vibrational energy on us a bit forcefully, so I looked it up online to see what its energetic properties might be.
 The first thing that came up was “Lupine – Challenging the Human Soul to Greater Acts of Generosity and Selflessness.”

 For two weeks, the lupine held our attention with its beauty, and that was a gift.
 But maybe its greater gift was something beyond its beauty.
-Maybe as our eyes took in all those shades of purple it was taking in something more.
+Maybe as our eyes took in all those shades of purple we were taking in something more.
 I like to imagine it’s possible.

 Five-Acre Almanac: A Nail in the Foot